ReactiveX/RxJava/docs/Creating-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/create.html](http://reactivex.io/documentation/operators/create.html)

-Construct a **safe** reactive type instance which when subscribed to by a consumer, runs an user-provided function and provides a type-specific `Emitter` for this function to generate the signal(s) the designated business logic requires.
+Construct a **safe** reactive type instance which when subscribed to by a consumer, runs a user-provided function and provides a type-specific `Emitter` for this function to generate the signal(s) the designated business logic requires.
 This method allows bridging the non-reactive, usually listener/callback-style world, with the reactive world.

 #### create example: